Hacker’s guide to NAV¶

 we may consider including it in the

-Conventions for writing good documentation strings (a.k.a. “docstrings”) are immortalized in PEP 257.
+Conventions for writing good Python documentation strings (a.k.a. “docstrings”) are immortalized in PEP 257.

 Much of the legacy NAV code was, however, written without using any specific guidelines for coding style.
-We are working to improve this, and will accept patches that clean existing code.
+While all the old code has been formatted automatically using Black, other PEP 8 conventions aren’t necessarily enfored here.
+We always accept patches that clean existing code.

 Python boilerplate headers¶